yamamoto-yuta/win10widgets/README.md

 ## Requirements

 - Rainmeter
 - Spicetify and WebNowPlaying if you want to use spotify
-- SpeedFan,HWiNFO,CoreTemp and/or MSIAfterburner if you want to get the CPU/GPU Temperature
+- SpeedFan, HWiNFO, Core Temp and/or MSI Afterburner if you want to get the CPU/GPU Temperature

 ## Credits